kellytran3k/kellytran3k.github.io/_pages/about.md

 let's play a game some time together :)

 **food**
-in my free time you'll find me watching food reviews or. sometime in the near future, i want to do an international food tour!
+in my free time you'll find me watching food reviews or recipe vids. sometime in the near future, i want to do an international food tour!

 **k-pop**
 it's what i mostly listen to when i code lol. the combination of bubble gum pop and not understanding the lyrics is quite euphoric.

 **tv shows**
-currently: fumetsu no anata e (to your eternity), attack on titan, spy x family
+currently: the boys, teen wolf (rewatch), spy x family

 </div>